How to Respond to Condolence Messages

 Image showing person on a sofa looking out of the window with light coming in.
 Surrounded by flowers and messages of condolence

-Keep it brief: A short and sincere response is all that’s needed.
-You’re not expected to engage in a long conversation.
+Keep it brief: A short, sincere response is all that’s needed; you’re not expected to engage in extended conversation.

 Card with "with deepest sympathy" written on with a fountain pen and glasses